 - It provides an estimate of the magnitude of publication bias.
 As I've been lamenting for some time, science has a replication problem, mostly due to publication bias.
 The biggest threat that publication bias poses is that we are unaware of its magnitude (even though we know its direction) and we do not know which results if affects more.
 Publication bias thus threatens the soundness of the empirical record in several sciences, among them all of the social sciences.
 This paper gives the first unbiased estimate of the size of publication bias for 15 different literatures.

 - It provides an estimate of the performance of statistical methods correcting for publication bias.
 When I created SKY in order to make science more credible and collaborative, I built the whole edifice around meta-analysis, the aggregation of published results to obtain more precise and credible estimates.
 Since meta-analytical estimates are affected by publication bias, SKY rests on the assumption that we can find a way to correct for publication bias in meta-analysis, either ex-ante with a multi-lab pre-registered initiative, such as the Psychological Science Accelerator, or ex-post, using statistical techniques.
-For SKY, I was thinking of starting with existing the ex-post approach.
-I was influenced by a recent paper by Ioannidis, Stanley and Docouliagos where they use their favorite method of ex-post correction for selection bias (PET-PEESE) to estimate the extent of publication bias in economics (and find it super large, see here).
+For SKY, I was thinking of starting with the ex-post approach.
+I was influenced by a recent paper by Ioannidis, Stanley and Docouliagos where they use their favorite method of ex-post correction for selection bias (PET-PEESE) to estimate the extent of publication bias in economics (and find it to be rather large, see here).
 Evaluating the credibility of statistical methods for correcting for publication bias in meta-analysis is thus of critical importance, especially in economics where conducting ex-ante coordinated initiatives is super hard (the reasons why are for another blog post).